National Center of Excellence for Tobacco-Free Recovery

-Over the last several years, SAMHSA has conducted a series of policy academies to help state, local, tribal, and federal entities to improve services to people with and at risk for substance use and mental health disorders.
-Similarly, SCLC has conducted dozens of summits to encourage various groups to help adults quit smoking.
-As part of the second and third phases of the ongoing SAMHSA-SCLC partnership to foster tobacco-free living in behavioral health settings, partners have combined elements of both approaches to provide a series of state-level Leadership Academies for Wellness and Smoking Cessation.
+SCLC has conducted dozens of summits to encourage various groups to help adults quit smoking.
+As part of the ongoing SAMHSA-SCLC partnership to foster tobacco-free living in behavioral health settings, partners have combined elements of both approaches to provide a series of state-level Leadership Academies for Wellness and Smoking Cessation.
 Currently the Center's specialized services include the following:

 - Technical Assistance

 - Specialized technical assistance on national, state, and local levels, including one-on-one phone consultation, educating primary care providers, behavioral health care providers, and other stakeholders on ways to advance efforts to reduce tobacco use among persons with behavioral health disorders.

-- Free CME/CEU online learning opportunities for live and select accredited recorded webinars
+- CME/CEU online learning opportunities for live and select accredited recorded webinars